Charge trap flash: Bandgap-Engineered Charge-Trapping Memory Devices

 In ITRS PIDS 2013, it was clearly mentioned that bandgap engineered charge-trapping devices are needed to resolve the retention and erase dilemma.
 SONOS using a simple tunnel oxide, however, is not suitable for NAND application-once electrons are trapped in deep SiN trap levels they are difficult to detrap even under high electric field.
 In order to erase the device quickly holes in the substrate are injected into the SiN to neutralize the electron charge.
 Since the hole barrier for SiO_{2} is high (~4.1 eV), hole injection efficiency is poor and sufficient hole current is only achievable by using very thin tunnel oxide (~ 2 nm).
 Such thin tunnel oxide, however, results in poor data retention because direct hole tunneling from the substrate under the weak built-in field caused by storage electrons cannot be stopped (the rate of direct tunneling is a strong function of the barrier thickness but only weakly depends on the electric field, thus the weak built-in field by charge storage is sufficient to cause direct hole tunneling from the substrate which ruins the data retention).
 Several variations of SONOS have been proposed.
 Tunnel dielectric engineering concepts are used to modify the tunneling barrier properties to create "variable thickness" tunnel dielectric.
 For example, triple ultra-thin (1–2 nm) layers of ONO are introduced to replace the single oxide (BE-SONOS) [H. T. Lue, et al, IEDM 2005].
 Under high electric field, the upper two layers of oxide and nitride are offset above the Si valence band, and substrate holes readily tunnel through the bottom thin oxide and inject into the thick SiN trapping layer above.
 In data storage mode, the weak electric field does not offset the triple layer and both electrons in the SiN and holes in the substrate are blocked by the total thickness of the triple layer.
-Later BE-SONOS is added high-K (Al_{2}O_{3}) and metal gate to enhance the erase performances, the so-called BE-MANOS [S. C. Lai, et al, NVSMW 2007].
-It is suggested to add a buffer oxide in between high-K Al_{2}O_{3} and SiN to improve the retention.
+Later BE-SONOS is added high-κ (Al_{2}O_{3}) and metal gate to enhance the erase performances, the so-called BE-MANOS [S. C. Lai, et al, NVSMW 2007].
+It is suggested to add a buffer oxide in between high-κ Al_{2}O_{3} and SiN to improve the retention.
 Right now the mass production 3D NAND adopts a similar structure of BE-MANOS, with some variations of detail recipe tuning by each individual companies.
 The concept of bandgap engineered for tunneling barrier is recognized as a necessary path for charge-trapping devices.